 What if it rains?

-We won’t sail in thunderstorms.
-Otherwise, bring your rain gear and a change of clothes.
+We won’t sail in torrential downpours or thunderstorms.
+But if there’s wind, and just occasional or light rain, we’ll go out — bring your rain gear and a change of clothes!

 What if there is no wind?

 It doesn’t take much breeze to make a Martin 16 go, but if the wind dies completely you can always enjoy the beautiful Lake George scenery… or take a swim in the lake.